 As you can see, it’s ideal for indoor growing as it’s free of pests.
 However, it also works well in outdoor gardens due to its tough nature and wind resistance.

-However, if you’re looking for a reasonably-priced option, you can go for Bosmere Replacement Coco Liner.
+If you’re looking for a reasonably-priced option, you can go for Bosmere Replacement Coco Liner.
 Apart from being a bit thin, it works like a charm!